Records of eye camp seized, report to be submitted to collector

 In Vizag, the doctors opined that Kuppala Krupa Rao, among the patients, had developed a bad infection in his right eye and it should be removed immediately.
 Finally, Rao lost his eyesight, taking the number of victims to eight.

-The hospital usually get surgeons from outside and has been organising free cataract surgery camps since long, as part of its social service activities, Mallikarjuna Raju said.
+The hospital usually gets surgeons from outside and has been organising free cataract surgery camps since long, as part of its social service activities, Mallikarjuna Raju said.

 “However, 12 out of the 20 patients developed endophthalmitis owing to lack of hygiene in post-operative period.
 Two or three of them have reportedly lost their vision and eight patients are suffering severely.
 But, it is early to come to a conclusion,” he said.